 Swiss provides blankets and pillows of decent quality in Business Class.
 In addition, each Business Class passenger also gets an amenity kit, which, on outbound flights from Zürich, comes in a large tote bag available in four different colors.
 On inbound flights, passengers receive four different re-usable smaller pouches that can be connected to the totes.

 Despite the inventive design, the kit only contains the basic amenities, such as lip balm, (bright red) socks, eyeshade, toothbrush, toothpaste, and earplugs.
-While the content may disappoint many passengers, it’s still better than being stuck in Business Class without an amenity kit (which I recently experienced during my Singapore Airlines A350 Business Class trip).
+While the content may disappoint many passengers, it’s still better than being stuck in Business Class without an amenity kit (which we recently experienced during a Singapore Airlines A350 Business Class trip).

 Swiss is among the carriers that serve the most delicious in-flight meals.
 Swiss’ so-called ‘Taste of Switzerland program’ exclusively available to First and Business Class passengers, designed to highlight different regions of the country on long-haul flights departing from Switzerland.